emqx/emqx-docs/en_US/data-integration/data-bridge-sqlserver.md

 - [Install the Microsoft ODBC driver for SQL Server (Linux)](https://learn.microsoft.com/en-us/sql/connect/odbc/linux-mac/installing-the-microsoft-odbc-driver-for-sql-server?view=sql-server-ver16&tabs=alpine18-install%2Calpine17-install%2Cdebian8-install%2Credhat7-13-install%2Crhel7-offline)
 - [Install the Microsoft ODBC driver for SQL Server (macOS)](https://learn.microsoft.com/en-us/sql/connect/odbc/linux-mac/install-microsoft-odbc-driver-sql-server-macos?view=sql-server-ver16)

 Restricted by [Microsoft EULA terms](https://www.microsoft.com/en-us/Useterms/Retail/SQLServerStandard/2019/Useterms_Retail_SQLServerStandard_2019_English.htm), the Docker image provided by EMQX does not include the msodbcsql17 driver.
-To use it in Docker or Kubernetes, you need to create a new image installed with ODBC driver based on the image provided by [EMQX-Enterprise](https://hub.docker.com/r/emqx/emqx-enterprise) to access the SQL Server database.
+To use it in Docker or Kubernetes, you need to create a new image installed with ODBC driver based on the image provided by [EMQX-Enterprise](https://hub.docker.com/r/emqx/emqx-enterprise) to access the Microsoft SQL Server database.
 Using the new image means that you agree to the [Microsoft SQL Server EULA](https://www.microsoft.com/en-us/Useterms/Retail/SQLServerStandard/2019/Useterms_Retail_SQLServerStandard_2019_English.htm).

 Follow the instructions below to build a new image: